THE MILK BARS BOOK

 We all remember our childhood corner Milk Bar or the suburban corner shop.
 The lollies, the snacks, the sweets, the families that ran them, the memories and the milkshakes.
 Chock-a-bloc, fully illustrated, this technicolour book is a nostalgic trip back to those hot summer afternoons when you met your mates at the corner shop and spent your hard-earned pocket money on a bag of mixed lollies, an ice cream and a milkshake.

 Successfully funded via a crowdfunding campaign on Kickstarter in April 2018.
-The book is now available for pre-order for a November 2018 release!

 “Eamon has a knack for capturing moments of Australian life like few others.
 Our past needs to be valued, documented and celebrated.
 The simplicity of the Milk Bar experience, a cherished memory of our childhoods, is one that should be elevated to a higher plane.
 Get behind this.
 I certainly am.”